mkwtys/cli-boilerplate/README.md

 # cli-boilerplate

-Boilerplate of the command line interface, this [npm blog](http://blog.npmjs.org/post/118810260230/building-a-simple-command-line-tool-with-npm)  to reference.
+Boilerplate of the command line interface.

 ## TODO